geosolutions-it/MapStore2/docs/user-guide/measure.md

 Measuring Distances
 -------------------

-Since [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/) works in geographic coordinates, the measured distances are geodesic.
+Since [MapStore](https://mapstore2.geo-solutions.it/mapstore/#/) works in geographic coordinates, the measured distances are geodesic.
 You can draw a segment line or multi-segments line.

 * **Click** on *Measure Distance* <img src="../img/measure-distance.jpg" style="max-width:90px;" />.